simengangstad/SwiftyCloudKit/README.md

 - Add tests
 - Add delegations methods which fires in record fetched block.
-- Add support for macOS and watchOS
+- Add proper support for macOS, tvOS and watchOS

 ## Author